DanlBradley/RecessionPredictor/README.md

 # Recession Predictor - Phase 3 Project

-This project has an associated [blog post](https://medium.com/mlearning-ai/forecasting-recessions-with-scikit-learn-df58e1ea695f) published in MLearning.ai
+This project has an associated [blog post](https://medium.com/mlearning-ai/forecasting-recessions-with-scikit-learn-df58e1ea695f) published in MLearning.ai which goes into more detail on the methodology.

 ## Navigating this Repo
 The project is broken up into three main notebooks, in chronological order: